jjcav84/pushpop-recipes/README.md

 + `cache_warmer` - A job that runs a query at a specified interval and caches the results.
 You can read more about query caching [here](https://keen.io/docs/api/#query-caching).

+##### Trending Metrics Report

++ `trending_metrics` - Turnkey kit for scheduled report of daily trending metrics.
+Displays line of last n-days data, plus latest single value for each defined metric.
+Includes helper for displaying conversion % between two events.
+Requires that you have Keen IO .env vars and wire up sendgrid and intended recipients.

 ### Contributing

 Contributions are very welcome – that's what this repository is for!
 Please use Github issues and pull requests to contribute.